jakearchibald/jakearchibald.com/static-build/posts/2024/07/garbage-collection-and-closures/index.md

 globalThis.cancelDemo = demo();
 ```

-In this case, the engine knows it doesn't need to retain `bigArrayBuffer` beyond the initial execution of the function, as none of the future-callables access it.
+In this case, the engine knows it doesn't need to retain `bigArrayBuffer`, as none of the inner-callables access it.

 # The problem case